 DiversyFund vs Fundrise: Features

 Fundrise opens up far more options, including the low minimum investment amount of just $10.
-The different Fundrise account levels give potential investors a lot of choices and the in-app news feed keeps you up to date.
+The different Fundrise account levels give potential investors a lot of choices, and the in-app news feed keeps you up to date.

-Generally speaking, DiversyFund is a simpler way to get started but many investors will outgrow this platform quickly.
-Fundrise is a far more sophisticated platform where you can grow your account over a longer period and there are more options to explore.
+Generally speaking, DiversyFund is a simpler way to get started, but many investors will outgrow this platform quickly.
+Fundrise is a far more sophisticated platform where you can grow your account over a longer period, and there are more options to explore.

-Fundrise has a broader selection of real estate investment opportunities, including apartment buildings, single-family homes, commercial units, and more.
+Fundrise has a broader selection of real estate assets, including apartment buildings, single-family homes, commercial units, and more.
 Investors at the Premium account level with $100,000 or more invested with Fundrise can also access private equity funds.
 This is a more sophisticated way to invest in real estate that is simply not available with DiversyFund.

 Platform fees for Fundrise are 1% annually.
 This breaks down to 0.85% for asset management and 0.15% for advisory services.
-An additional 0-2% asset organization and acquisition fee may be charged to originate, negotiate and close debt and/or equity investments.
+An additional 0-2% asset organization and acquisition fee may be charged to originate, negotiate, and close debt and/or equity investments.

 Withdrawing funds from Fundrise and DiversyFund, like any real estate investing platform, should be considered carefully.
 Bear in mind that this is a long-term investment strategy and investments should be committed for at least five years.

 That being said, both of these real estate crowdfunding platforms are non-publicly traded REITs, and as such, they lack liquidity.
 The platforms are the sole market for their funds.
 The investments are illiquid and you cannot cash out or claim those funds on a whim.